joshmaha/Artificial-Intelligence-Projects-for-CAI-4002/README.md

 # Artificial-Intelligence-Projects-for-CAI-4002
-Accumulation of projects, guidelines and testing rubrics for CAI4002 - Intro to AI course at USF Each project is in a different branch
+Accumulation of projects, guidelines and testing rubrics for CAI4002 - Intro to AI course at USF.
+Each project is in a different dedicated branch.